 - In the Email Preferences column, uncheck the box next to any notifications you don't want to receive (see recommendations in next section)

 - Scroll down and click the SAVE button at the bottom of the Email Preferences column

 Recommended notifications for Staff users

 For Staff users we recommend always having the following notifications turned on.
-These notifications, along with the Daily Digest, are the only ones turned on by default for all Staff user accounts created after July 2017.
+These notifications, along with the Daily Digest and overdue/due soon notifications, are the only ones turned on by default for all Staff user accounts created after July 2017.

 - You are auto-assigned to newly opened request